FosterToster/parametrica/readme.md

   ```
   - implicit initialization\
   Initialize `Field` with kwargs which are matches `Fieldset`'s field names\
-  This way can save you some time and makes this more readable in my opinion.\
+  This feature makes code a little more readable.\
   Under the hood it works exatly like previous example.
   ```python
   class Common(Fieldset):